The effectiveness of Respiray’s wearable air purifier and UV-C technology.

-The effectiveness of Respiray’s air purifier has been tested in the laboratories of the University of Tartu in Estonia, and the University of Lodz in Poland.
+The effectiveness of Respiray’s air purifier has been tested in the independent laboratories of the University of Tartu in Estonia, and the University of Lodz in Poland.
 In the University of Lodz test, our patent-pending disinfection module achieved 99.68% and 99.88% reduction against E.coli and S.aureus bacteria respectively at 30 l/min throughputs.
 Plus, in the University of Tartu study, we achieved 99.4% effectiveness at inactivating Alphavirus.

 The module’s effectiveness depends on the wearer’s activity levels — the more the wearer moves, the more unpurified air will enter to the side of the face.
 To combat this, our device comes with an attachable face-shield for when the wearer is on the go or in very crowded places (where it safeguards against direct coughs and sneezes).